DominikFrei/Data-Analytics-Portfolio/P1_LeadDiscovery_P_Falciparum/README.md

+  Abstract
-  Abstract: The contents of the ChEMBL Database was explored using MySQL, with the goal of finding promising leads for a medicine against
+  The contents of the ChEMBL Database was explored using MySQL, with the goal of finding promising leads for a medicine against
   P.falciparum (Malaria pathogen).
 Then an available qHTS (quantitative high throughput screening) assay (assay_id = 752407) was selected to be investigated more closely.
   Finally certain data were extracted from the database in order to create a dashboard in Tableau, which gives more information on 86 compounds, that showed a low AC50 value in this assay.
 The information on the dashboard includes: activity of the respective compounds on other targets, information about